Effortless Elegance: Hosting a Cheese and Wine Party at Home

 This would be perfect.

-4. Dietary Considerations: – Ask your guests in advance about any dietary restrictions or allergies to ensure everyone can enjoy the offerings.
+So that everyone can enjoy themselves ask your guests in advance about any dietary restrictions or allergies to ensure everyone can enjoy the offerings.

 Gluten free French Baguettes